Expensify/react-native-qrcode-svg/README.md

 value           | 'this is a QR code' | String Value of the QR code.
 Can also accept an array of segments as defined in [Manual mode](https://github.com/soldair/node-qrcode#manual-mode).
-Ex. [{ data: 'ABCDEFG', mode: 'alphanumeric' }, { data: '0123456', mode: 'numeric' }, { data: [253,254,255], mode: 'byte' }] color           | 'black'        | Color of the QR code backgroundColor | 'white'        | Color of the background enableLinearGradient | false     | enables or disables linear gradient linearGradient  |  ['rgb(255,0,0)','rgb(0,255,255)']  | array of 2 rgb colors used to create the linear gradient gradientDirection| [170,0,0,0]  | the direction of the linear gradient
+Ex. [{ data: 'ABCDEFG', mode: 'alphanumeric' }, { data: '0123456', mode: 'numeric' }, { data: [253,254,255], mode: 'byte' }] color           | 'black'        | Color of the QR code backgroundColor | 'white'        | Color of the background mode            | 'default'      | Style mode for QR.
+Valid values are "default" or "circle" enableLinearGradient | false     | enables or disables linear gradient linearGradient  |  ['rgb(255,0,0)','rgb(0,255,255)']  | array of 2 rgb colors used to create the linear gradient gradientDirection| [170,0,0,0]  | the direction of the linear gradient